 Before switching to HTTPS (or making other such site-wide changes) it is a good idea to take a screenshot of your Google search console Crawl Stats report.
 Googlebot activity is only reported for the last 90 days, so it can be useful to have a snapshot of how Googlebot was acting before your changes.

 This article will mention “dramatic Googlebot activity” or “stable Googlebot activity” quite a few times, so let’s define those terms.

-Dramatic activity is significant spikes on the graph.
+Dramatic activity brings significant spikes to the graph.
 An example would be that you have a 10-page website and the Googlebot Crawl Stats page shows Googlebot crawling 1000 pages.
 It is pretty easy to spot on the graph.
-They are big, giant spikes that are significantly larger than other activity.
+There are big, giant spikes that are significantly larger than other activity.

-Stable Googlebot activity is where overall, there are not any of the large spikes seen.
+Stable Googlebot activity is when there are no large spikes seen.
 However, it should be noted that if your website does not have many pages, you may see spikes, but they will be of similar magnitude over the 90 days reported.

 How Googlebot normally behaves

 Below is an image that represents a pretty typical Crawl Stats report showing steady Googlebot activity.
 It isn’t very exciting.
 There isn’t much changing over the last 90 days.